-Maths CPD and development of the Mathematics curriculum was beneficial for new staff to ensure consistency in delivery and equitable offer for pupil premium children during lesson and intervention time.
+Maths CPD, peer-observations and further development of the Mathematics curriculum was beneficial for new staff to ensure consistency in delivery and equitable offer for pupil premium children during lesson and intervention time.
 The additional training regarding adaptations of support levels also support attainment.
-Both of KS1 Mathematics and MTC outcomes were at or above national.
+MTC outcomes were above national.